-- 1. This Subcommittee recently held a joint oversight hearing on the implementation of the Sustainable Groundwater Management Act, where the Department of Water Resources emphasized the importance of groundwater recharge projects in achieving long-term sustainability for local groundwater sustainability agencies. - a.
+- This Subcommittee recently held a joint oversight hearing on the implementation of the Sustainable Groundwater Management Act, where the Department of Water Resources emphasized the importance of groundwater recharge projects in achieving long-term sustainability for local groundwater sustainability agencies. - a.
 Can you offer more detail about how this proposal supports SGMA implementation? - 2.
 Where do groundwater recharge projects fall on the spectrum of cost-effectiveness when it comes to water storage strategies? - 3.
 Are any of the 340 new recharge projects proposed by local agencies duplicative of one another? - a.
 Is the Water Board facilitating coordination among local agencies to ensure project delivery is efficient?

-Staff Recommendation: Absent member questions or input from the public at this hearing, staff recommends these items be approved as budgeted when the Subcommittee takes action.
+Subcommittee No. 4 on Climate Crisis, Resources, Energy, and Transportation March 6, 2024 Staff Recommendation: Absent member questions or input from the public at this recommends these items be approved as budgeted when the Subcommittee take hearing, staff s action.